gostor/gotgt/README.md

 There is a only on binary name `gotgt`, you can start a daemon via `gotgt daemon` and control it via `gotgt list/create/rm`.

 ### Build
-You will need to make sure that you have Go installed on your system and the `gotgt` repository is cloned in your $GOPATH.
+You will need to make sure that you have Go installed on your system and the automake package is installed also.
+The `gotgt` repository should be cloned in your $GOPATH.

 ```
 $ mkdir -p $GOPATH/src/github.com/gostor/